Fatal weekend shootings jolt growing Denver-area suburb

 DENVER (AP) — Four men were fatally shot and a woman was hospitalized with gunshot wounds during a spate of weekend violence in the Denver suburb of Commerce City.
 A person of interest in one of the cases was later found dead of a self-inflicted gunshot, police said Sunday.

-Also in the Denver area, a person was fatally shot and three others were injured during a pair of altercations on Sunday in the city of Aurora, officials said.
+Also in the Denver area over the weekend, a person was fatally shot and three others were injured during two separate altercations Sunday in the city of Aurora.

+In Denver itself one person was killed and six people injured in a string of weekend shootings and stabbings, police said.

 Commerce City Police Department spokesperson Joanna Small described it as “an incredibly violent weekend” for the fast-expanding community of about 70,000 people, which is located just northeast of Denver near the city’s airport.